and Film Flops:

 Although Jim Carrey won a Best Actor Golden Globe award for his portrayal of oddball comic Andy Kaufman in this biopic, the performer's avant-garde, unconventional, and elusive persona was an acquired taste and not for everyone.
 It's difficult to say who the intended audience was for this unusual, puzzling and enigmatic character study.
 Carrey was denied an Oscar nomination for the same role, similar to his omission from the nominations a year earlier for The Truman Show.
 The impressionistic film title was taken from an R.E.M. song from 1992.

 Carrey was fully immersed in the eccentric character role of this disjointed, slightly incoherent biopic - it was a remarkable performance, but the film was mostly ignored by audiences.
 Very little of Kaufman's inner life or motivations became clearer after watching this detailed account of his life.
 Kaufman's acts in the late 70s and early 80s were bizarre, unusual and unpredictable, and sometimes incomprehensible.
 In some cases, he would deliberately trick, insult or fool his audience for comic effect, or not indulge them with some of his most famous routines or characters.
-He was known for reading The Great Gatsby cover to cover on stage, accurately impersonating Elvis Presley, singing children's songs to the beat of a conga drum, for his "foreign man" and "wrestling champion" characters, for his sleazy lounge performer alter-ego Tony Clifton, and for his "milk and cookies" performance at Carnegie Hall.
+He was known for reading The Great Gatsby cover to cover on stage, accurately impersonating Elvis Presley, singing children's songs to the beat of a conga drum, for his "foreign man" and "wrestling champion" characters, for his sleazy lounge performer alter-ego Tony Clifton (also performed by Paul Giamati), and for his "milk and cookies" performance at Carnegie Hall.
 Audiences misunderstood him and his pranks, not knowing whether he was for 'real', simply playing a character as part of his act, or bedeviling his viewers with a hint of hostility.